KillingSpark/zstd-rs/Readme.md

 ## Cannot do

-This decoder is pretty much feature complete but probably not bug free.
+This decoder is pretty much feature complete.
 If there are any wishes for new APIs or bug reports please file an issue, I will gladly take a look!

 ## Roadmap

-1. Test/fuzz dictionary implementation
 1. More Performance optimizations (targets would be sequence_decoding and reverse_bitreader::get_bits.
 Those account for about 50% of the whole time used)
 1. More tests (especially unit-tests for the bitreaders and other lower-level parts)
 1. Find more bugs